google/zetasql/README.md

 it's intended to be used by multiple engines, to provide consistent language and behavior (name resolution, type checking, implicit casting, etc.).
-Specific query engines may implement a subset of features, giving errors for unuspported features.
+Specific query engines may implement a subset of features, giving errors for unsupported features.
 ZetaSQL's compliance test suite can be used to validate query engine implementations are correct and consistent.